-One of the most comprehensive sites online about reading pet food labels is the FDA’s site on pet food labels.
+One of the most comprehensive sites online about reading labels on pet food products is the FDA’s site on pet food labels.
 We recommend that anyone with even a passing interest in dog food labels check out this page.
 The Drs.
 Foster & Smith site also has a very good page on reading dog food labels.

 We usually think of the name of a product as being fairly straightforward but product names are regulated when it comes to pet foods.
 AAFCO has four rules that govern the named ingredients in the food and how they are stated in the name.

 The “95 percent” rule refers to foods that have few ingredients.
 These foods might be called “Beef for Dogs” or “Tuna Cat Food,” for example.
 At least 95 percent of the food must be the ingredient in the product name – such as 95 percent beef in “Beef for Dogs.”

 This does not include water for processing or what are known as “condiments” (vitamins, minerals) in the pet food industry.
 With the moisture included, the named ingredient has to still make up at least 70 percent of the product.
 The named ingredient should be the first item listed in the ingredient list since ingredients have to be listed in order of weight before cooking.

 If the name of the product includes two ingredients, such as chicken and liver, for example, then those two ingredients combined must make up at least 95 percent of the total weight of the food.
 The first item listed in the ingredient list must be the ingredient of higher weight before cooking in the food.

 The second rule that applies to the product name is the 25 percent or “dinner” rule.
 When ingredients make up at least 25 percent of the food but less than 95 percent (not including water for processing), the food has to use a qualifying term such as “dinner,” “platter,” “entree,” “nuggets,” “formula,” or a similar term.